Can I Take Back a Guilty Plea?

 A North Carolina Criminal Defense Lawyer Can Assist with Your Case

 While this information on withdrawing a guilty plea may be informative, it may also raise additional questions about your legal options.
-Our team at Randall & Stump, PLLC is prepared to deliver the legal support you need, regardless of where you are in the criminal process.
+Our team at Randall & Stump, Criminal Defense Attorneys is prepared to deliver the legal support you need, regardless of where you are in the criminal process.
 Please contact us today to schedule a free case evaluation with a skilled attorney.
 You can reach our Charlotte, NC office by calling (980) 237-4579, or our online contact form.